 Pain Management for Various Back Conditions

-When your back condition can’t be remedied right away, we can help numb the pain with an epidural block.
-An epidural block is one of the most common pain management procedures.
-It involves receiving an injection of medicines in the epidural space, the outermost part the spinal canal where the nerves and spinal cord are located.
+The treatment of certain back conditions can take time.
+We can numb the pain in the meantime with an epidural block, one of the most common pain management procedures.
+It involves an injection in the epidural space, the outermost part of the spinal canal where the nerves and spinal cord are located.

-- Caudal epidural – This injection is made in the lower area of the spine to treat lower back problems.
+- Caudal Epidural: An injection in the lower area of the spine to treat lower back problems.

-- Trigger point injections – In a trigger point injection, a doctor delivers a numbing, cortisone-type medication into a painful area of knotted muscle.
+- Trigger Point Injections: A numbing, cortisone-type medication delivered into a painful area of knotted muscle.
 When successful, these injections deactivate the nerve trigger point, reducing pain, swelling, and associated inflammation.